informalsystems/basecoin-rs/ci/README.md

 # the latest ibc-rs code on master from the ibc-rs repository on GitHub.
 docker run --rm -it \
     -v `pwd`:/src/basecoin-rs \
     informaldev/basecoin-rs-ci

+# Specify the branch/tag/commit at which to clone the ibc-rs repository from
+# which to build Hermes.
+In this case, we use branch "basecoin/phase-4-1":
+docker run --rm -it \
+    -v `pwd`:/src/basecoin-rs \
+    -e IBC_COMMITISH=basecoin/phase-4-1 \
+    informaldev/basecoin-rs-ci

 # If you don't want to execute the tests, and rather want a BASH prompt from